 How peer-to-peer lending works

 In most cases, investors make very small (as little as $25) investments in each loan.
-That means that for a given borrower, he or she is actually borrowing money from hundreds of different investors.
+That means that, for a given borrower, he or she is actually borrowing money from hundreds of different investors.
 Meanwhile, investors enjoy lower risk by spreading their money across hundreds of loans.

-Lending Club makes money from origination fees on each loan and taking a small percentage of investor profits.
+Lending Club makes money from origination fees on each loan and from taking a small percentage of investor profits.

 With Lending Club you can: